nginxinc/nginx-loadbalancer-kubernetes/docs/tcp/tcp-installation-guide.md

 <br/>

-Configure DNS, or the local hosts file, for cafe.example.com > NginxLB Server IP Address.
+Configure DNS, or your local hosts file, for cafe.example.com > NGINXLB Server IP Address.
 In this example:

 ```bash
 cat /etc/hosts
 10.1.1.4 cafe.example.com
 ```

-Open a browser tab to cafe.example.com.
+- Open a browser tab to cafe.example.com.
 It should redirect to https://cafe.example.com/coffee.

-The Dashboard's `TCP/UDP Upstreams Connection counters` will increase as you refresh the browser page.
+The Dashboard's `TCP/UDP Upstreams Connection counters` will increase as you refresh the browser page several times.

-Using a Terminal, delete the `nginx-ingress nodeport service` definition.
+- Using a Terminal, delete the `nginx-ingress nodeport service` definition.

 ```bash
 kubectl delete -f nodeport-nkl.yaml